Early childhood education and care is any service that cares for children before primary school. This includes day care, child care and preschool.

 You should claim CCS before your child starts care.
 Check who can get Child Care Subsidy.

 Your child needs certain vaccinations before they start care.
 We cover the cost of all vaccines in the National Immunisation Program.
-To find out which ones your child needs, read about immunisation for children on the Department of Health website.
+To find out which ones your child needs, read about immunisation for children on the Department of Health and Aged Care website.